ufo2mstar/ufo2mstar.github.io/_posts/2017-11-27-mind_inputs_and_opinions.md

 - Under-informed and
 - Utterly Misinformed

-the only way to be properly informed is to put new information through the `evaluation filter` (no matter how clean or cluttered it is now, you can better it with effort) and honing this information (particulars) processing procedure in practice so that prejudiced propaganda can be purged for purity. ([the unfolding of which beautifully simplified and visualized here in this link](http://ncase.me/neurons/))
+the only way to be properly informed is to put new information through the `evaluation filter`.
+No matter how clean or cluttered your information pathway is now, you can better it with effort.
+Honing this data-processing-knowledge-acquisition procedure, in practice, can help you process prejudiced propaganda and purge it for purity!
+Watch the unfolding of this natural process in our brains [beautifully simplified and visualized (by Nicky Case) in this link](http://ncase.me/neurons/))
 Simple probability shows us how we are more likely to be wrong than right about things we have little knowledge or experience in: by the sheer fact that there are many more ways to be wrong than not!
 The significance of this feedback loop for self-correction should not be understated, because isn't this exactly what we call **learning!** :blush:

 # In defense of inflexibility!
 Could there be any merits to narrow/close-mindedness?
-Though widely regarded as a nuisance, this quote (that I remember seeing somewhere) underlines the primary pain point with these wonderful folks:
+Though we regard people displaying this trait as a nuisance, this quote (that I remember seeing somewhere) underlines the primary pain point about these weird and wonderful folks:
 > The problem with close-minded people is that **their mouth is always open!**
 :sob: :weary: :loudspeaker: :rage3:

-Once you take the time to learn more about where they stand and you imagine them more complexly, you begin to see why their perspective may not be as absurd as you initially thought.
+Once you take the time to learn more about where they stand, and you imagine them more complexly, you begin to see why their perspective may not be as absurd as you initially thought.
-- Sometimes it is just that they struggle to communicate their internal thoughts and emotions clearly
+- Sometimes it is just that they **struggle to communicate** their internal thoughts and emotions clearly
-- Sometimes they just don't care, as they falsely assume everybody else is as closed-off to listening to reason as they are
+- Sometimes they just don't care, as they **falsely assume** everybody else is as **closed-off to listening to reason** as they are :confused:
-- Sometimes it may be that they don't have the courage of their convictions and are honestly afraid that their crutch, which is their belief system, may crumble if they truly test out the tenets of their system
+- Sometimes it may be that they **don't have the courage of their convictions** and are honestly afraid that their crutch, which is _their belief system_, may crumble if they truly test out the tenets of their system

-## quick side-note (more like a side-swipe!)
+## quick side-note (or a side-swipe!)
 The extent to which I wonder if people really believe in what they say is illustrative in that some of my dear friends, who I love and respect, are proud to brand themselves as [Conservatives](http://www.thesaurus.com/browse/conservative), and I find it amusing how the thesaurus generously adorns this characteristic with such pleasing epithets as :smiley: :
 - illiberal
 - inflexible